 Sage Hall has two small, yellow e-waste collection boxes.
 If your item doesn’t fit in the box, please take it directly to Lucie Stern 21 during regular business hours.
 This collection site is meant for small items.

 Items accepted: Common small e-waste items such as small inkjet cartridges, computer parts, wires of various types, ipods, power strips, cell phones, vhs tapes, etc.

 E-Waste that does not fit in a box, IT:

 Items do NOT include: microwaves, refrigerators, fans, blenders, appliances.
 Microwaves and refrigerators cannot be disposed of on campus.
 Please look to www.stopwaste.org.

 For these larger items, you have two options.
-You can take these items directly to Lucie Stern 21 during regular business hours.
-Or, you can request an IT help-ticket (portal) or email firstname.lastname@example.org for a pick up.
+You can take these items directly to Lucie Stern 21 during regular business hours or you can schedule a pickup by contacting the Information Technology Helpdesk at 510.430.2005 or firstname.lastname@example.org.

 Sage Hall Second Box, Facilities:

 Thank you for contributing to the responsible handling of toxics, preventing contamination of our natural resources and our neighbors.